Maps, Geography, Cartography, Glossaries, and Gazetteers

 NYS Gazetteer and GeoData Collection.
 Searchable database of places, providing names, feature types, grid coordinates and other geographic information.
 There are over 38,000 NYS geographic features available, all searchable by name, county, or USGS map quadrangle.
 Data from USGS 7.5 Minute Series Topographic Maps for New York State.
 Data from the GNIS, but for New York State only (plus links to Digital Raster Graphics (DRG's).

-- NGA GEOnet Names Server (GNS) (NGA formerly NIMA) [Excluding U.S.] From the U.S. Board on Geographic Names (US BGN).
+- NGA GEOnet Names Server (GNS) (NGA formerly NIMA) [Excluding U.S.] Over 9,316,122 feature names, plus access to more than 4,800 undersea features.
+From the U.S. Board on Geographic Names (US BGN).
 NGA also has additional data and links that are useful for cataloging, as well as for geographers trying to keep up with the changing political world.
 To use, scroll down to bottom of page, click on Access GEOnet button.
 Search page.